skbhoi2001/Javascript-Interview-Question/README.md

-# JavaScript Interview Questions & Answers
+# JavaScript Questions & Answers

 1. ### What are the possible ways to create objects in JavaScript